 If a covered process meets the requirements for a new program level, you must re-evaluate the requirements for the process.
 If you are switching to another program level, this change must be reflected in an updated RMP that must be submitted within six months of the change that altered the program level for the covered process.
-If the process no longer qualifies as a covered process (e.g., as a result of a change in the quantity of the regulated substance in the process), then you will need to "deregister" the process.
+If the process no longer qualifies as a covered process (e.g., as a result of a change in the quantity of the regulated substance in the process), then you will need to "deregister" the process; see Chapter 9 for more information.
 Typical examples of switching program levels include: